Blind SNR Estimation and Nonparametric Channel Denoising in Multi-Antenna mmWave Systems: Numerical Results

 \subsection{Application to Nonparametric Channel-Vector Denoising}

 We now show an application of \fref{est:MSE} for beamspace channel estimation.
-As in \cite{ghods19a}, we simulate a mmWave massive MU-MIMO system with $D=128$ basestation antennas, $8$ user equipments, uncoded 16-QAM transmission, and line-of-sight (LoS) mmMAGIC QuaDRiGa mmWave channels~\cite{jaeckel2019quadriga}.
+As in \cite{ghods19a}, we simulate an uplink massive MIMO system in which $\U$ single-antenna user equipments (UEs) transmit pilots and data to a BS equipped with a uniform linear array of $\B$ antenna elements.
+We consider channel estimation with orthogonal pilots.
+The maximum likelihood (ML) estimate of the channel matrix is obtained by right-multiplying the received pilot sequence with the inverse of the orthogonal pilot matrix.
+In this case, the beamspace representation of the estimated channel matrix $\widetilde\bH$ is given by $\widetilde\bH = \bH + \widetilde\bN$, where $\bH\in\complexset^{128\times8}$ is the beamspace channel matrix, $\widetilde\bN$ is complex Gaussian noise, and $\widetilde\bH$ is the beamspace ML channel estimate, which is a noisy observation of $\bH$.

+Since electromagnetic waves at high frequencies experience strong attenuation and little scattering or diffraction, typical mmWave channels consist only of a small number of dominant propagation paths.
+As each row index in the beamspace channel matrix corresponds to an angle-of-arrival to the BS, each column of the beamspace channel matrix $\bH$ (which is the \emph{channel vector} of one UE) will be sparse.
+As a consequence, by writing each column of $\widetilde\bH$ as an independent equation, we can express the channel estimation problem in the form of \fref{sys:systemmodel1}, where each column of the channel matrix (that contains only few nonzero entries) corresponds to the sparse signal $\bms$.
+This observation implies that we can perform denoising in order to improve the ML channel estimate.

-\fref{fig:mad} shows simulation results for the uncoded bit-error rate (BER) and the MSE for different channel estimation methods.
-We simulate beamspace channel estimation (BEACHES) as in \cite{ghods19a}, which denoises the channel vector by applying soft-thresholding to the noisy observation.
-The thresholding parameter is adaptively selected for each noisy observation by minimizing SURE with perfect knowledge of the average noise power $\No$ using an $\setO(D\log(D))$ algorithm.
-We compare this to a new nonparametric BEACHES variant, where we use \fref{est:MSE} to blindly learn the denoising threshold.
-We also include a variant that we call EM BEACHES, where we use \fref{est:MSE} but replace $\estimatedNo$ by the EM noise estimate.
-As a reference, we show the performance of perfect channel state information (CSI) that uses the ground truth (noiseless) channel vector, and maximum likelihood (ML) estimation that simply takes the noisy observation as the channel estimate.
+\fref{fig:mad} shows simulation results for 10,000 Monte--Carlo trials with line-of-sight (LoS) mmMAGIC QuaDRiGa mmWave channels~\cite{jaeckel2019quadriga}.
+For different channel estimation methods we compute the MSE, and the bit-error rate (BER) with linear minimum MSE equalization using the estimated channels and uncoded 16-QAM transmission.
+We simulate beamspace channel estimation (BEACHES) as in \cite{ghods19a}, which denoises the columns of the beamspace ML estimate $\widetilde\bH$ by applying the soft-thresholding function $\eta(x;\tau)$.
+The thresholding parameter $\tau$ is adaptively selected for each noisy observation by minimizing SURE with perfect knowledge of the average noise power~$\No$ using an $\setO(D\log(D))$ algorithm.
+We compare this to a new, nonparametric BEACHES variant, where we apply soft-thresholding denoising to the beamspace channel vectors and use the (nonparametric) threshold $\tau$ that minimizes \fref{est:MSE}, which is a nonparametric version of SURE.
+We also include a variant that we call EM BEACHES, where we use \fref{est:MSE} but replace $\estimatedNo$ by the EM noise power estimate.
+The methods described above, after denoising the beamspace channel vectors, use the inverse Fourier transform to obtain an antenna-domain channel estimate.
+As a reference, we show the performance of perfect channel state information (CSI) that uses the ground truth (noiseless) channel vector, and maximum likelihood (ML) estimation that simply takes the inverse Fourier transform of the beamspace noisy observation~$\widetilde\bH$ as the antenna-domain channel estimate.